 Which Organism Can Be A Bloodborne Pathogen

 You ever stop to think about what's actually riding along in a drop of blood?
-Most of us don't.
-In practice, we bandage a cut, maybe wash our hands, and move on.
+Here's the thing — most of us don't.
+We bandage a cut, maybe wash our hands, and move on.
 But some of the smallest things on Earth can turn a tiny exposure into a lifelong problem.

 The short version is this: a bloodborne pathogen is any organism that can live in blood and mess you up if it gets into your system.
 So when someone asks which organism can be a bloodborne pathogen, the honest answer is more than one — and they're not all the same kind of threat.

 Here's what most people miss.
-It's not just one bug.
+Also, it's not just one bug.
 It's a whole roster of viruses, bacteria, and even parasites that have figured out how to use blood as a highway.

 What Is a Bloodborne Pathogen